mabdi/acme-workflow/README.md

 # acme-workflow
-A sample vulnerable website for demo Tadarokat
+A sample vulnerable website for demo burp-workflow extension

-Based on minit framework
+Based on Flask

 # Resources